Sir Arthur Streeb-Greebling

 Sir Arthur Streeb-Greebling is a fictional character played by British comedian Peter Cook throughout his career.
 Streeb-Greebling (or Greeb-Streebling, depending on Cook's mood) is a stereotype of the upper class English duffer, described as "narrow-minded" and occasionally a "heartless bastard".
 John Cleese described him as one of Cook's range of "men, particularly English men, so trapped by their culture that they never knew how to live".

 He was usually presented in the form of interviews with various comedians or journalists acting as the interviewer, including Chris Morris and Ludovic Kennedy.
-The most common (and famous) interviewer was Cook's comedy partner, Dudley Moore, in Beyond the Fringe and Not Only...
+The most frequent (and famous) interviewer was Cook's comedy partner, Dudley Moore, in Beyond the Fringe and Not Only...
 But Also.